BilalBAI/BlockChain_/README.md

 * buyOption(): buy an option by referring to the option ID.
 The buyer should have enough ETH for premium and the option contract is not canceled/expired/knockedOut.

-* exercise():
+* exercise(): allow the buyer to exercise an option if it is not canceled/expired/knockedOut.

 * knockOutValidation(): validate if any existing options hit knockout level.
 This function needs to be called periodically (e.g. every hour) which can be achieved in two ways:
   1. Centralized: The writers have potential incentives to schedule to run this function
-  2. Decentralized: The function can be registered on [Chainlink Upkeep App](https://keepers.chain.link/new-time-based)
+  2. Decentralized: The function can be registered on [Chainlink Upkeep App](https://keepers.chain.link/new-time-based) with a time-based trigger

+* cancelOption():  allow the writer the cancel the option and retrieve tockens if the option is not bought

+* retrieveExpiredFunds(): Allows writer to retrieve funds from an expired, non-exercised, non-canceled contract

+* getTimeStampNow():  Get the current timestamp in unix format